FEDEVEL/macos-blueduino-bluetooth-basic-serial-example/Xcode Source Code/readme.md

             print("Unhandled Characteristic UUID: \(characteristic.uuid)")
     }
     ```
 1. Ready!
-Build our code and run it.
+Build your code and run it.
 Go into IDE console, write *Hello* and press *SEND*.
 You immedaitelly should see answer in the IDE console.
 Something like this:
     ```
     Hello BlueDuino!
     OK+CONN
     MacBook:
     MacBook: Hello
     ```
-    The message *Macbook: Hello* was sent from your MacBook over Bluetooth to your BlueDuino.
+    The message *MacBook: Hello* was sent from your MacBook over Bluetooth to your BlueDuino.
 If you go into Xcode console, you should see something like this:
     ```
     Characteristic UUID: FFF1 ...
 Received
     Hello

     Sending back: Hello
     ```
-**IMPORTANT!
+> :exclamation: **IMPORTANT!
 There may be limits for maximum number of characters to send / receive.
-Initially only try to sent short messages.
-If you try to send too long message, the communication may get stuck (re-run the Xcode app or disconnect and connect USB calble with your BluDuino)**
+Initially only try to send short messages.
+If you try to send too long message, the communication may get stuck (if that happen, just re-run the Xcode app or disconnect and connect USB cable with your BlueDuino).**

-## Running The Code
-## Links And Resources
+I hope you found this useful.